Ralo93/CustomerAnalyticsDashboard/README.md

 ## Classification Targets

+To make sense of the provided sentences, I extracted features and provided labels in the form of classifications.
+Lets start with the classifications first.
 I simply used OpenAIs 3.5-turbo model as a baseline.
 Classification of each sentence was done using four major dimensions:

 ```mermaid